snorith/hellas/README.md

 ## Thanks

+* Khepera Publishing for agreeing to the inclusion and usage of various descriptions from the rules
 * based on the [Foundry Project Creator](https://gitlab.com/foundry-projects/foundry-pc/create-foundry-project) by Nick v.
 Oosten
 * partially based on the [Boilerplate System](https://gitlab.com/asacolips-projects/foundry-mods/boilerplate) by Asacolips.
 * suggestions from [Numenera-FoundryVTT](https://github.com/SolarBear/Numenera-FoundryVTT) by SolarBear